 Guests and prospective new members are welcome to attend any of our monthly meetings!

-View the monthly bird sightings list observed by C.B.C.
-Members or test your birding skills by taking the CBC Bird Identification Quiz.
+Test your birding skills by taking the CBC Bird Identification Quiz.

 Note: Any CBC members who weren't able to pick up the official Field Check List (handed out at the monthly meetings) for making your monthly bird sightings observations can print out the 2 page M.S.
 Word version of the Bird Checklist here.
 If you don't have M.S.
 Word, you can download the free M.S.
 Word Reader here.